Climb Denali!

 3. Everyone stands on the summit.

-We will never sacrifice our first two goals for the sake of the third; however, more than 73% of the 255 West Buttress expeditions we have launched in the last 16 years reached the summit.
-Certainly, we have benefited from good weather, but our success is also based upon the experience levels of our Denali guides.
+We will never sacrifice our first two goals for the sake of the third; however, more than 70% of the 321 West Buttress expeditions we have launched in the last 20 years reached the summit.
+Certainly, other than during the 2023 “Season of Storms,” we have benefited from good weather, but our success is also based upon the experience levels of our Denali guides.

 Our guidelines for who we allow to lead our expeditions are more stringent than any other Denali guide service, as we require our lead guides to have a minimum of five Denali expeditions under their boots before they can lead an expedition for Mountain Trip.
 We have an almost 100% guide return rate from year to year and have guides with 10 or more years of Denali experience leading our Denali climbs.
 We love what we do and it shows!